-Cory Sauter is in his eighth season as head coach at Southwest Minnesota State University in 2017 and continues to develop a program that can compete among the top in the Northern Sun Intercollegiate Conference.
+Cory Sauter is in his 10th season as head coach at Southwest Minnesota State University in 2019 and has built a program that competes yearly among one of the top Division II conferences in the country.

-Sauter has compiled an overall record of 34-44 in seven seasons on the sidelines, including 33-42 in NSIC play.
-During the last four seasons, he has led the Mustangs to two of its best seasons in program history and numerous memorable victories which include a postseason appearance, school-record victories at the Division II level and the program’s first-ever win over a Division II Top 25 team.
-His career victory total ranks second in the 49-year history of the program.
+Sauter has compiled an overall record of 40-60 in nine seasons on the sidelines, including 39-58 in NSIC play.
+Sauter’s victory total ranks second in team history and twice during the past six seasons he has led the Mustangs to two of its best seasons in program history.
+Since 2013, SMSU has recorded numerous memorable victories which includes a postseason appearance, a school-record victories at the Division II level and the program’s first-ever win over a Division II Top 25 team.

 Sauter was named the 10th head coach in program history on March 29, 2010, after serving a month as interim head coach.
 Prior to becoming head coach, he spent two seasons as an assistant coach at SMSU.
 Sauter brings six years of professional football playing experience in both the National Football League and NFL Europe, along with both collegiate and professional football coaching experience to the Mustang program.